10 Things to do this Autumn in Upstate South Carolina

 Upstate South Carolina is an oasis for nature lovers, hikers, and mountain bikers.
 There are dozens of state parks and recreational areas to choose amongst, the majority of which are alive with the colors of the season sometime around the 3rd-4th week of October, and often lingering throughout November.
 Whether you are a beginning or avid hiker, there is something for fitness lovers of all abilities.

 Some trails feature spectacular mountain vistas, some terrific leaf peeping, others prime views of a spectacular waterfall…while a few of the best offer a bit of everything.
-A few great fall color hotspots to add to your fall bucket list include Paris Mountain State Park near Greenville, Table Rock State Park in Traveler’s Rest, and Caesar’s Head State Park in Cleveland.
+A few fall color leaf peeping hotspots to add to your fall bucket list include Paris Mountain State Park near Greenville, Table Rock State Park in Traveler’s Rest, and Caesar’s Head State Park in Cleveland.

 2. Visit a local pumpkin patch